stefabat/CheatSheet/gnuplot.md

 #### Axes, grids, ranges, labels, tics, ...

-    set grid                                    # set a grid in the background of the plot set xzeroaxis                               # set a dotted line as the x-axis set xzeroaxis linetype -1                   # adding linetype -1 makes it the same as the border lines set xrange [xmin:xmax]                      # set x range from xmin to xmax
+    set grid                                    # set a grid in the background of the plot set size square								# set square ratio for the plot set xzeroaxis                               # set a dotted line as the x-axis set xzeroaxis linetype -1                   # adding linetype -1 makes it the same as the border lines set xrange [xmin:xmax]                      # set x range from xmin to xmax